Choose from over 350 specialist acoustic topics across 10 categories

 Each application can be for up to £250, and a total of £5,000 will be made available annually to the Carers’ Fund.

-To apply, please check the guidelines and fill out the form by clicking here.
+To apply, please check the guidelines and fill out the form.
 You will need to provide brief details of the event and a description of how you will use the grant.
 After the event, the IOA will ask you to complete and return a brief feedback form (funds will be paid upon completion of the feedback).

 Ordinarily, applications should be submitted up to four weeks before the event and decisions will be advised within two weeks of submission.
 However, the Institute is thrilled to announce that applications for Acoustics 2023 will be accepted until 6th October 2023, with decisions announced 9th October.